roundpartner/roundpartner-documentation/website/terms-and-conditions.md

 Unauthorised use of this website may give rise to a claim for damages and/or be a criminal offence.

 From time to time, this website may also include links to other websites.
 These links are provided for your convenience to provide further information.
 They do not signify that we endorse the website(s).
 We have no responsibility for the content of the linked website(s).

 Your use of this website and any dispute arising out of such use of the website is subject to the laws of England, Northern Ireland, Scotland and Wales.
 ## Payments
-At the end of your free trial you will be required to purchase a package to continue using many of Round Partner's features.
+At the end of your free trial you will be required to purchase a package to continue using many of RoundPartner's features.
 If you decide not to purchase a package your account will be downgraded to a free read-only account.
 A read-only account will only allow you access to your customers and your jobs but you will be unable to make any changes or updates until you purchase a package.

 Purchasing a package is simple with our secure payment portal.
 Once your payment has been made you will automatically have your account upgraded and will be able to enjoy all the features such as updating you customers, payments and invoices.
 <!-- /Payments -->
 ## Refund Policy
 If you are, for any reason, not entirely happy with our service please contact our customer services and explain the problem so we can provide a solution.
 A refund is only available under the following circumstances:

-- Round Partner service becomes unavailable (scheduled maintenance is exempt)
+- RoundPartner service becomes unavailable (scheduled maintenance is exempt)
 - Technical department feels you're entitled to a refund
 - You are really unhappy with the service